 Check-ins gave Challenge winners workout motivation

-Winners of the 2018 Gold’s Gym Challenge used midpoint check-ins to help them finish out the last six weeks of the journey.
+Check-ins are a great way to finish your 2020 Gold’s Gym Challenge strong.
+We spoke to past winners about how they used midpoint check-ins to finish out the last six weeks of the journey.

-“It was extremely beneficial in motivating me to continue after I saw how I was actually progressing,” says David Le, a 2018 Challenge winner.
+“It was extremely beneficial in motivating me to continue after I saw how I was actually progressing,” says David Le, a former Challenge winner.

 Check-ins include getting updated body measurements, whether manually or using GOLD’S 3D™ body scanning technology, to compare to the original measurements that members had at the start of the Challenge.